Edna, the Inebriate Woman: Plot

 The story deals with a 60-year-old woman, Edna O'Casey (Patricia Hayes), who wanders through life in an alcoholic haze without a home, a job or any money.
 She starts at a hostel where she is checked for fleas and her clothes are bagged and sterilised.
 A doctor and psychiatrist interview a series of elderly homeless men, assessing whether they can stay at the hostel.
 Edna goes on the road again, drinking from rivers and gleaning potatoes from fields.
 She wanders town and country seeking a bed for each night; in a queue, she meets another homeless woman and they travel together.

 Social Services are of little help and refuse her money.
 For her "breakfast ticket" she gets three soups.
 Edna joins a large homeless group living under a bridge, where she has a long conversation with an Irish man who also feeds her.
 They mock the young drug user who has joined the group.

 Later she walks in the country with a female tramp.
 A man asking directions to Torrington is obliged to give them a lift.
 The younger one offers him a good time for "half a quid" (50 pence).

 Another female who denies being a "les" shows old photographs of her husband and good times.
 She used to be beautiful.
 The hostel manager says "Micks only" (Irish only) but Edna hides under a bed until discovered and thrown out.
 Back at Social Security she gets upset at being labelled and shouts over and over "I am not the vagrant".
 She ends up in court for disturbing the peace and from there is placed in a psychiatric ward under the name of Edna Rodgers.
 There, a patient (June Brown) asks her for any spare pills.
-Edna does not like the fish they serve and exclaims "This is slop!"
+Edna does not like the fish they serve and exclaims "This is snot!"
 They medicate her to control her behaviour and give her electroconvulsive therapy.
 Examined afterwards they ask if she knows the date: she asks if it is the 32nd.
 She tries to gas herself to stay another week then changes her mind and goes back on the road.